DCC-EX/dcc-ex.github.io/docs/about/contributing/software.md

 \|EXTERNAL-LINK\|.

-Note that you will need to ensure Python is added to your [PATH]{.title-ref} environment variable which is outlined on that page also.
+Note that you will need to ensure Python is added to your [PATH] environment variable which is outlined on that page also.

-The recommended approach to build a local preview is to use a virtual environment that replicates the GitHub pages deployment process, which is outlined in `about/contributing/website/getting-started:Emulate GitHub Pages deployment`{.interpreted-text role="ref"}.
+The recommended approach to build a local preview is to use a virtual environment that replicates the GitHub pages deployment process, which is outlined in `about/contributing/website/getting-started:Emulate GitHub Pages deployment`.

 If you wish, however, to manually install the packages, you can open a command prompt and run the following command: